Aleutian Cackling Goose, Branta hutchinsii leucopareia

 Habitat and Geographical Range

-Cackling Geese are found in all types of habitats and elevations, including treeless and forested areas; prairies and parklands; flat, high mountain meadows, and areas of human habitation.
+Cackling Geese are found in all habitats and elevations within their geographical range, including treeless and forested areas; prairies and parklands; flat, high mountain meadows, and areas of human habitation.
 They are almost exclusively herbivorous, eating grasses, leaves, sedges, other green monocots, seasonal berries, seeds, and submerged aquatic vegetation in wetlands.

-In Mexico, they are known to winter within the Atlantic Slope in the States of Nuevo León, Tamaulipas, and Veracruz, within the Pacific Slope in the State of Baja California, and in the central plateau in the States of Durango, Jalisco, Sonora, and Chiapas.
+In Mexico, the Cackling Geese are known to winter within the Atlantic Slope in the States of Nuevo León, Tamaulipas, and Veracruz, within the Pacific Slope in the State of Baja California, and in the central plateau in the States of Durango, Jalisco, Sonora, and Chiapas.

 Common Misidentifications